Jaundice in Newborns: Random Facts, Myths & What Parents Should Know

 • Breastfeeding difficulties may limit intake and slow bilirubin clearance.

-• Family history can add risk factors.
+• Family history can add risk.

+If you notice yellowing spreading downward, contact your clinician.
 Early evaluation supports timely treatment and helps you protect your newborn with confidence.

 When Newborn Jaundice Is an Emergency

+You deserve clear information and timely action.
+Prompt treatment can prevent neurological damage.
 Severe untreated jaundice can lead to permanent brain damage or, in rare cases, death.

 Trust your instincts, contact your clinician right away, and don’t wait for symptoms to worsen.
+Early assessment gives your baby the safest path forward.

 Myths About Jaundice Treatment

 A few common myths about jaundice treatment can put your baby at risk.
-You deserve clear facts: jaundice in newborns needs evidence-based care, not guesswork.
+You deserve clear facts.
+Jaundice in newborns needs evidence-based care, not guesswork.

 • Water or juice won’t lower bilirubin and may disrupt breast milk feeding.